Incredible Magical Realism Middle Grade Books

 A Monster Calls by Patrick Ness, illustrated by Jim Kay

-Worth reading and rereading because there are layers upon layers of meaning, skillful writing, and a haunting truthtelling that resonates with us all.
+Worth reading and rereading because there are layers of meaning, skillful writing, and a haunting truthtelling.
 Ever since Conor’s mom gets breast cancer, a wild, ancient tree monster visits Conor’s nightmares.
-The monster demands that Conor admit the truth but Conor refuses.
-Meanwhile, in the awake world, Conor moves in with his cold, unfriendly grandmother.
+The monster demands that Conor admit the truth about his mom, but Conor refuses.
+When his mom gets worse, Conor moves in with his cold, unfriendly grandmother.
 The metaphorical nightmare echos Conor’s real-world experiences as we journey with him into pain, loss, and eventually, healing.
-Astonishing and powerful, this is one of the best books I’ve EVER read.

 Unusual Chickens for the Exceptional Poultry Farmer by Kelly Jones, illustrations by Katie Kath

 Unusual Chickens has exceptional writing, characterization, and plot!
-The book is written as letters from a girl named Sophie, who is newly living at the farm of her dead great-uncle Jim.
-She writes to her dead abuelita, her dead great-uncle Jim, and Agnes of the Extraordinary Chickens catalog.
-While her parents are figuring out their new lives, Sophie figures out the farm.
+Sophie moves to the farm of her dead great-uncle Jim.
+While her parents figure out their new lives, Sophie figures out the farm.
 Specifically the chickens with special powers.
-She learns that the chicken are quite exceptional!
-(Think telekinesis, invisibility, and carnivorous chicks.)
-But a neighbor chicken thief is also interested in these unusual chickens — and Sophie must stop her.
-Which means entering the town’s poultry show.
+She learns that the chicken have powers like telekinesis and invisibility, and produce carnivorous chicks.)
+But a chicken thief is also interested in these unusual chickens — and Sophie must stop her.

 Ghosts by Raina Telgemeier

-A ghost tour outing with a neighbor boy sends Maya, Catrina’s little sister with cystic fibrosis to the hospital.
-Cat feels guilt and fear for her sister, knowing that her sister’s lungs will never get better and feels that it’s all her fault.
+A ghost tour outing with a neighbor boy sends Maya, Catrina’s little sister with cystic fibrosis, to the hospital.
+Cat feels guilty and feels that it’s all her fault.
 But as the neighbor introduces Cat to the beautiful Day of the Dead celebration, Cat starts to see death and life differently, especially when she meets the ghosts.
-Beautifully written and illustrated, this graphic novel deftly deals with the big issues of mortality, honesty, and friendship in an interesting, unique way.
+Beautifully written and illustrated, this graphic novel deftly deals with the big issues of mortality, honesty, and friendship in an engaging, unique way.

 The Inquisitor’s Tale: Or, The Three Magical Children and Their Holy Dog by Adam Gidwitz, illustrated by Hatem Aly